OlGe404/ansible-collections/README.md

 Good examples are roles like `apt` or `vscode_extensions`.
 They are used for basic tasks and you might think "do I even need a role for that?" and the answer is: YES!
 Using tested, reliable building blocks that adhere to best practices is a key element to build any reliable automation and that is what this collection was made for.

-### Tests platforms
+### Test platforms
 Roles in this collection are tested on various unix-like operating systems (test platforms).
 Testing is done by leveraging molecule as test framework and docker or vagrant as driver to launch these test platforms.
 This ensures predictable test results by creating test infrastructure on-demand in a simple and repeatable manner.

 #### Testing with docker
-Because we are using docker for some tests, we need a container image for each platform we want to run our tests on.
+Because we are using docker for some tests, a container image is needed for each platform we want to run our tests on.
 The Dockerfiles for these container images can be found in the [.molecule/platforms dir](https://github.com/OlGe404/olge404.unix/tree/main/.molecule/platforms/).
 The [docker-build.sh](https://github.com/OlGe404/olge404.unix/tree/main/scripts/docker-build.sh) script should be used to build, tag and push container images to dockerhub (if you need to build them manually).
-The CI will build and push all container images at least once per week (at midnight every Monday).
+The CI will build and push all container images at least once per week automatically (at midnight every Monday).
 The container images are referenced in the [molecule.yml file](https://github.com/OlGe404/olge404.unix/tree/main/roles/apt/molecule/default/molecule.yml) of a role to be used during molecule tests.

-All test platforms need to be prepared to work with ansible and molecule.
+All container images need to be prepared to work with ansible and molecule.
 This includes:

 * Installing the python3, sudo and ca-certificates packages
 * Creating a non-root user to perform tests with